jordandouglas/BeastMap/README.md

 # BeastMap
 A BEAST 2 package for counting the number of synonymous, non-synonymous, and indel mutations on each branch.
 The method first performs ancestral sequence reconstruction on the internal nodes, and then uses stochastic mapping to sample a mutation pathway along each branch.
-This all happens during MCMC, and the package is compatible with a wide range of existing BEAST 2 site, clock, and tree models.
+This all happens during MCMC, and the package is compatible with a wide range of existing BEAST 2 site, clock, and tree models; and discrete data types (including nucleotide, codon, amino acid, 3Di, morphological, cognate, phoneme, geographical, etc.).

-Warning: package is currently in pre-pre-release.
-It has passed the simulation studies, but the code is still quite volatile.
+Warning: package is currently in pre-release.
+It has passed the simulation studies, and is fairly stable now.

 ## Install

-Package is currently not released.

 Download the zip file directly from the releases section.